srinivasadeepashree/CloudComputingITCS-6190-Project/docs/reproduction_guide.md

 The project includes a master script `run.sh` that attempts to execute the pipeline end-to-end.

-> ⚠️ Note: Streaming and app modules are long-running processes and may block the script.
+> ⚠️ Note: Streaming and app modules are long-running processes.

 ```bash
 make